J-1 Student Employment Options

 How to Apply

-Please review the Academic Training request form for instructions.
+Please review the Academic Training request form for instructions and eligibility.

 Off-campus employment may be possible because of serious, urgent and unforeseen economic circumstances arising since acquiring exchange visitor status.
 Student must be in good academic standing, continue to engage in a full course of study while school in session.